Norwegian rescuers hunt for 10 missing after landslide | Law-Order

 Norwegian rescuers hunt for 10 missing after landslide

-"This is still a rescue operation," the head of the police operation at the site, Dag Andre Sylju, told broadcaster TV2.
-"We will continue as long as we think it is necessary."
-During the night, police used drones with heat-seeking equipment to find survivors in the debris.
+"We are still searching for survivors," the head of the police operation at the site, Roger Pettersen, told reporters, adding that both children and adults were missing.
+During the night, police used drones with heat-seeking equipment to search for survivors in the debris.
 Helicopters have tried lowering military and police with search-and-rescue dogs on some structures believed stable enough to stand on.

 A Dalmatian dog was rescued during the night.
-Separately, questions were being asked about why construction was allowed in the area.
+On Thursday, Pettersen asked locals not to send up fireworks to celebrate New Year's Eve so as to not interfere with the helicopters and drones.

 - READ MORE ON: